What is Cyber Forensics

 What is Cyber Forensics?

-The science of collecting, inspecting, interpreting, reporting, and presenting computer-related electronic evidence is known as cyber forensics.
+Cyber forensics is the science of collecting, inspecting, interpreting, reporting, and presenting computer-related electronic evidence.
 Evidence can be found on the hard drive or in deleted files.

 It is the process of examining, acquiring, and analyzing data from a system or device so that it can be transcribed into physical documentation and presented in court.